glfw/glfw/README.md

 ## Changelog

+ - [Win32] Bugfix: The disabled cursor mode clip rectangle was updated for unfocused windows
  - [Cocoa] Bugfix: The `GLFW_KEY_GRAVE_ACCENT` and `GLFW_KEY_WORLD_1` keys had
                    been flipped
  - [Cocoa] Bugfix: The `GLFW_KEY_F13` key was reported as